Zoning Planning & Land Use Law in Alabama

 Also, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Pell City, Alabama Attorney Help?
+What Can A Pell City, Alabama Attorney Do?

 If you want to make improvements to your property, apply for a variance, or contest a zoning regulation as being applied to you retroactively, you have a right to do so, including some constitutional protections.
 However, your chances of prevailing in a zoning dispute will be markedly improved if you hire an experienced Pell City, Alabama real estate attorney to help.